The Audley: More Than a Trophy

 I remember a moment that stayed with me.

-Vito Frijia, a successful businessman based in London, Ontario and owner of the multi-championship London Lightning basketball club, once shared something that really stayed with me:
+Vito Frijia, a successful businessman based in London, Ontario and owner of the multi-championship London Lightning, once shared something that really stayed with me:

 I may not have contributed financially the way some owners did… but my sweat equity was just as valuable.